Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 >
 > Why do many working people not get enough exercise?
 What can be done about this problem?

-Insufficient physical activity has become a **prevailing** concern among the **workforce**, leading to a myriad of health issues.
-This phenomenon is **propelled** by a combination of factors.
+Insufficient physical activity has become a **prevalent(prevailing)** concern among the **workforce**, leading to a myriad of health issues.
+This phenomenon is **propelled** by a combination(convergence) of factors.

 (With the evolution of contemporary work environments, a growing number of individuals find themselves caught in a cycle of limited physical activity.
 This transformation is a culmination of various factors, and while the restoration of a more active lifestyle may appear challenging, viable strategies do exist to revitalize physical engagement.)

-Foremost, the contemporary work culture often enforces long working hours, with the misguided notion that extended time equates to increased productivity.
-This prevailing mindset compels many individuals, particularly the younger generation, to willingly sacrifice their leisure moments, including those intended for physical fitness, in pursuit of professional success.
+Foremost, the contemporary work culture often enforces long(**extended**) working hours, with(driven by) the misguided notion that extended(**prolonged**) time equates to increased productivity.
+This prevailing mindset **compels** many individuals, particularly the younger generation, to willingly **sacrifice** their leisure moments, including those intended for **physical fitness**, **in pursuit of** professional success.

-Furthermore, the relentless march of technological progress, designed to offer relaxation from work, inadvertently detracts from physical activities.
-The allure of social media, online gaming, and streaming platforms captivates people, diverting their time away from potential exercise opportunities such as gym sessions, swimming, and outdoor sports.
+Furthermore, the **relentless** march of technological progress, designed(designated) to offer relaxation from work, *inadvertently* detracts from physical activities.
+The *allure* of social media, online gaming, and streaming platforms captivates(captures) people, **diverting(drawing) their time away from** potential exercise opportunities such as **gym sessions**, swimming, and outdoor sports.

-Although instigating a societal shift towards recognizing the importance of regular exercise might seem daunting, there are viable strategies to prompt change.
-Official acknowledgment and correction of the overtime fallacy are pivotal in promoting work-life balance, enabling individuals to carve out dedicated time for exercise.
-Establishing a corporate ethos that values both physical and mental well-being can be instrumental in shifting priorities.
+While **instigating** a societal shift towards recognizing the importance of regular exercise might initially seem **daunting(challenging)**, there are viable strategies to prompt change. **Official acknowledgment** and correction of the overtime **fallacy(misconception)** are pivotal in promoting work-life balance, enabling individuals to **carve out(allocate)** dedicated time for exercise.
+Establishing a **corporate ethos** that values both physical and mental well-being can be instrumental in shifting priorities.

-Additionally, leveraging technology for a positive cause is crucial.
-The promotion of health and fitness applications can raise awareness about the significance of self-monitoring and adhering to scientifically endorsed exercise regimens.
+Additionally, **leveraging(harnessing/utilizing/Making effective use of)** technology for positive purposes is crucial.
+The promotion of health and fitness applications can **raise awareness** about the significance of self-monitoring and **adhering to** scientifically **endorsed** exercise regimens.

-In conclusion, the dearth of exercise among the working population stems from demanding jobs, sedentary leisure preferences, (and limited access to exercise facilities).
-Tackling this issue necessitates collaborative efforts between employers, governments, and individuals(**a multifaceted approach involving** employers, governments, and individuals is necessary.).
-Encouraging movement during work hours, promoting outdoor leisure pursuits, and enhancing access to recreational spaces are vital steps towards a healthier and more active society.
+In conclusion, the **dearth** of exercise among the working population **stems from(due to/ is linked to/ can be attributed tp)** demanding jobs, sedentary leisure preferences, (and limited access to exercise facilities).
+Tackling this issue necessitates collaborative efforts between employers, governments, and individuals(**a multifaceted(comprehensive/ well-rounded) approach(strategy/ plan) involving** employers, **governments**, and individuals is necessary.).
+Encouraging movement during work hours, promoting(advocating for) outdoor leisure pursuits, and enhancing access to **recreational spaces** are vital steps towards a healthier and more active society.

 ### Decline of Family Closeness (and How)